Vivek96254/WebWake/README.md

 # WebWake
  A python script to keep your website awake

  For free hosted websites that have a cold start, use this to keep your website awake.
-The default timer is set to 14 minutes.
+The default timer is set to 14 minutes. **Can also be used to increase traffic or uptime monitoring.**

 To convert it into an .exe executable file use the command